johnkerl/miller/docs/src/manpage.md

         (class=math #args=1) Hyperbolic sine.

    1mskewness0m
         (class=stats #args=1) Returns the sample skewness of values in an array or map.
-Returns "" AKA void for array/map of length less than two; returns error for non-array/non-map types.
+Returns empty string AKA void for array/map of length less than two; returns error for non-array/non-map types.
        Example:
        skewness([4,5,9,10,11]) is -0.2097285